 October 7, 2022 Update: 3M stock lost billions of dollars in value yesterday.
 The speculated cause is that news leaked that earplug litigation settlement talks were going poorly.
 There is a prescription for what ails 3M stock but management does not want to take the medicine.

-October 5, 2022 Update: There is still no 3M earplug settlement.
+October 5, 2022 Update: No 3M earplug settlement remains.
 One piece of bad news: the October 24th trial that was creating settlement pressure has been pushed back to February.
-There is a lot of speculation the trial was pushed back to allow for settlement talks to continue.
-But the judge was unable to try the case this month for reasons external to the 3M litigation.
+There is a lot of speculation that the trial was pushed back to allow settlement talks to continue.
+But the judge could not try the case this month for reasons external to the 3M litigation.